-We think of nonprofits as nice places where only noble things happen.
-But sometimes the leaders tasked with accomplishing the nonprofit’s mission prey on the organization itself, harming the very people the organization is designed to help.
+We think of nonprofits as lovely places where only noble things happen.
+But some nonprofit leaders prey on not-for-profit entities, harming the very people the organization is designed to help.

 One such nonprofit leader was charged with bid-rigging, receiving kickbacks, and making fraudulent payments to vendors.